Poonsri14/excel_challenge/README.md

 ### Analysis of Outcomes Based on Launch Date

 https://github.com/Poonsri14/excel_challenge/blob/main/resources/Theater_Outcomes_vs_Launch.png

-Base on the line chart, the most successful of the campaigns is in May and is slightly decreasing after that.
+Base on the line chart, the most successful of theater campaign is in May and is slightly decreasing after that.
 Failed and Canceled of the campaigns are more likely occurred during winter time.

 ### Analysis of Outcomes Based on Goals

 https://github.com/Poonsri14/excel_challenge/blob/main/resources/Outcomes_vs_Goals.png

-According to the line chart, the most successful theater outcome is the goal setting at less than 1000 while the less successful outcome and the most failed outcome are the goal setting between 45000 to 49999.
+According to the line chart, the most successful outcome is the goal setting at less than 1000 while the less successful outcome and the most failed outcome are the goal setting between 45000 to 49999.

 ### Challenges and Difficulties Encountered
 There are serveral challenges and difficulties during analysis the project.
 First, the condition Countifs statement for analysis of Outcomes Based on Goals.
 Second, adding the pictures to GitHub and make sure there're displayed.
 At beginning, I got confused how to make the condition and got an error message.
 I've been trying and researched more to understand and be able to solve the problems.
 In addition, I scheduled for tutoring to assist and learn more techniques.